Menu

 Monarchs finished revising everything they have learned this year and then showed off all of their knowledge during their SATs tests.
 We are very proud of each child and how they approached the three, tricky maths tests with positivity and determination to succeed.
 Monarchs then had chance to apply maths skills on their residential trip - they probably didn't even think about how angles were involved when firing arrows in archery, for example!

-Look at some of our maths in May!
+Look at some of our maths in school

 Calculation Strategies